Content

 Conclusion

 I would rather share parts of my codebase for those who are interested.
-Having random pull requests and questions is not going to be worth my time when people only have a passing interest.
+Having random pull requests and questions is not going to be worth my time when people only have a passing interest in wii homebrew.
 Having more trash code on git doesn't make anything better or code more accessible, it only creates clutter.
 Create code with purpose, create new code and most of all stop wasting time being entertained by pie in the sky technology.

 permanent link.
 Find similar posts in Articles.